Five Productivity Habits for Busy Women Who Have Had Enough

 The daily rotation test

 The LadyBoss rule is simple enough to say out loud: if glasses are going on the face, they do not get to be an afterthought.
-A frame can help the day without flattening the whole look.
+A pair can help the day without flattening the whole look.

-It means the frame has to work with hair, earrings, makeup, bare skin, a blazer, a swimsuit, a sweater, or whatever version of us made it out the door.
+It means the pair has to work with hair, earrings, makeup, bare skin, a blazer, a swimsuit, a sweater, or whatever version of us made it out the door.
 The mirror does not need a lecture.
 It needs a yes.

 That is why the front-door mirror has to stay grounded.
 The joke is fun, but the job is real.
 The practical part is easier to love when the pretty part shows up.